jdmonin/JSettlers2/doc/Database.md

 To specify the Account Admin Users who can create new accounts, list them when you start your server:

 	-Djsettlers.accounts.admins=bob,joe,lily

+Note:
+The server doesn't require or check at startup that the named accounts all already exist; the User Account Admins list is only a comma-separated list of names, to simplify initial setup.

+### Account Admin Commands

 Only the account admins on that list can create accounts and run user-related commands, such as listing all users in a game with